Finance

 • Use scenario planning to prepare for external shocks (supply chain, ad costs, etc.).

-• Build a scalable fulfillment and returns infrastructure early.
+• Build a scalable fulfilment and returns infrastructure early.

 • Automate finance and reporting workflows to improve agility.